Apostolique/Vyne-Language/README.md

 * It should be cross-platform, or platform agnostic.
 * Compile parameters should be included within the source code.

+## Far Fetched Goals

+* Syntax agnostic.
+For example a simple loop has a condition and a code block.
+Syntax files could be written to define how to parse code.
+Within a file, parser information could be provided somehow.
+This would make it possible for a single project to have many files written with different syntax.
+* Ability to execute compiled and non compiled code side by side.
+This would make it possible to keep parts of a project uncompiled allowing runtime code editing.

 ## Notes

 The syntax shown in this document is tentative.
 Only used as a proof of concept.